Kitengela, Kenya

 We have a professional Beekeepers' Committee that will oversee all operations, including accounting, tax payments and distribution of profits.

-We have 32 registered participants in our training program with the Kajiado County Beekeeping Cooperative (KCBC).
+We have over 30 registered participants in our training program with the Kajiado County Beekeeping Cooperative (KCBC).
 Each person will own and manage 5 hives.
 New members may join in the next round.
-Raw honey will be sold to KCBC.
+Raw honey will be sold to a variety of markets, including the Kajiado County Beekeeping Cooperative.
 Participants receive 60% of profits.
-Acacia Moyo receives 40% which will support administrative costs and future community projects such as education and restorative agriculture and pastoralism.
+Acacia Moyo receives 40% for administrative costs and future community projects.

 We are registered in Kenya as the ACACIA MOYO Community Based Organization.